s3v1/odroid-hc2/odroid-hc2/ARMBIAN.md

     ssh root@odroidxu4

 ...and use the password above.
-As soon as you login, you are prompted to change this password (remember, it's still using US-Keyboard setting at this point).
+As soon as you login, you are prompted to change this password (remember, it's still using US-Keyboard setting at this point, so avoid characters like æøå).

 ### Create normal/non-root user

 Right after changing the password, you are asked to create a normal user-account for your everyday tasks.
 It will have *sudo* rights.
-I created a user called "sv"... you should probably choose something else and replace it in the rest of this document, where Iuser it here and there.
+I created a user called "sv"... you should probably choose something else and replace it in the rest of this document, where I use it here and there.

-* **Make sure to NOT select using local language**

-When it says *"Set user language based on your location?
-[Y/n]"* - **SAY NO!!**

 ### Set public key for the root user